techidaily/site-facebook/source/_posts/5-methods-to-simplify-and-purge-your-feed.md

 ![Friend settings on Facebook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/blur-photocom_1662729376.jpg)

 **Unfriend** anyone who you no longer want to connect with.**Unfollow** friends that you no longer want to see content from, and while you're at it,**Favorite** your closest friends and start adding people to your**Friend Lists** .
 Friend Lists are a great way to segment your followers, and give you more control over who can see the things you post.
-As you look through your Facebook connections, see if you can[spot fake Facebook profiles](https://www.makeuseof.com/tag/spot-fake-facebook-account-stay-safe-weekly-facebook-tips/) **.**
+As you look through your Facebook connections, see if you can [spot fake Facebook profiles](https://www.makeuseof.com/tag/spot-fake-facebook-account-stay-safe-weekly-facebook-tips/) **.**

 ![Adding Facebook Friends to a Friends List](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/blur-photocom_1662729286.jpg)

 ## 2\.
 Clean Up Your Facebook Photos

  It's time to go into your photos and decide what you want to be on the internet for all to see.
-While you can[make your photos private on Facebook](https://www.makeuseof.com/how-to-make-photos-private-on-facebook/) , it's safest to remove them altogether.
+While you can [make your photos private on Facebook](https://www.makeuseof.com/how-to-make-photos-private-on-facebook/) , it's safest to remove them altogether.
 Facebook conveniently groups your photos into**Photos of You** ,**Your Photos** , and**Albums** —here's how to delete photos in each of these sections.

 ### Deleting Facebook Photo Albums